KLab-UT/NGS_mapping_and_phylodist/README.md

 Run raw reads through pipeline. clean raw reads before mapping them to the 28 vertebrate genomes.
 Then merge the bam files to simplify and determine % of reads mapped to each genome.
 ---

+# <a name="Pipeline"></a>
+# Pipeline
+1.) clean raw reads using clean_reads.sh
+2.) use the cleaned reads to map to your genomes of choice by adding the species names and gzipped fastq files to ref_genomes.txt then running q.map_reads_to_genomes.sh which runs map_reads.sh.
+This creates the .sam and .bam files which are merged in step 3.
+3.) the bam files are merged to simplify and reducing the number of bam files that need to be read for info.
+4.)
+By running q.avg_depth.sh, which runs bam_avg_depth.sh, information from the merged.bam files about avg depth, total number of reads, and mapped_percentage for the 4 samples compared to each species genome will be added to mapped_percentage.txt.

 # Contents

 - [Background](#background)